In this section we'll discuss several concepts at the core of messaging technology and Solace message routers:

 The Solace Virtual Message Router (VMR) is SolOS messaging technology that runs on general purpose processors instead of Solace purpose-built hardware.
 Learn more here or download the Solace VMR here.

-The Message VPN feature is a core feature of the Solace message router.
+The Message VPN is a core feature of the Solace message router.
 It allows for many separate applications to share a single message router while still remaining independent and separated.
 In essence it enables virtualization of the Solace message router into many individual virtual message brokers.

 Message VPNs allow for the segregation of topic space and messaging space by creating fully separate messaging domains.
 Message VPNs also group clients connecting to a network of Solace message routers, such that messages published within a particular group are only visible to clients that belong to that group.
 Each client connection is associated with a single Message VPN.